 Arab Dhows, Chinese Junks, and Monsoon Trade Winds

-It was through East Africa’s vibrant market-towns and coastal trading ports that southern Africa was brought into contact with Arabia, Persia, India, and China.
+It was through East Africa’s vibrant market-towns and coastal trading ports that Southern Africa was brought into contact with Arabia, Persia, India, and China.
 Soon Hindu brides were draping themselves with intricately carved southern and east African ivory, and Chinese court officials were traveling in ivory palanquins carved from long, straight tusks.
 African ivory was easier to carve than Asian ivory and so was highly valued in workshops throughout Asia.
 East African iron too quickly gained international favour.
 Writing from twelfth century Sicily, al-Idrisi noted that while the best steel came from India, the best iron came from southeast Africa, superior in both its quality and malleability.

-African City States and Empires
+East African City States and Southern African Empires

 The Arrival of Traders from the West